surajyadav-git/rancher-opa-neuvector-kubewarden-workshop/Exercise-03A-Install Kubewarden.md

 ```

-You should see an output similar to below screen-shot ,
+Wait until you see an output similar to below screen-shot ,